Prime Video: The 30 best movies to watch

 Wednesday

-- Squadgoals (2018) -- Comedy about five boys who find connection in each other while dealing with school, love and family problems.
+- Squadgoals (2018) -- Comedy about five boys who find connection with each other while dealing with school, love and family problems.

 Thursday